DETAILED ACTION

 A method comprising:

-providing a cutting device 101 having an angular cutting tip and a punch.
+wherein removing the tie bars 12 comprises cutting the tie bars 12 using a cutting tip of a cutting device 101 having an angular cutting tip and a punch.

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to provide a cutting device having an angular cutting tip and a punch in Matsuura.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to provide a cutting device having an angular cutting tip and a punch in the modified method of Matsuura.
 The motivation would be to improve the hardness of a leadframe by designing a lead line located between tie bars of a leadframe have a large bend in certain parts as taught by Kim.

 Kim teaches